- by Daniel

 And finally, being a synthetic mattress the Simba can give off a chemical odour at first which some may find unpleasant.

 However this will fade within a few days at the most.

-While the Simba Hybrid mattress is a very comfortable one to sleep on I have to say here that it wasn't the right fit for me personally.
+While the Simba Hybrid mattress is a very comfortable one to sleep on, I have to say here that it wasn't the right fit for me personally.

-In fact I've found that I have to stick with spring mattresses to stay comfortable and pain-free.
+In fact, I've found that I have to stick with spring mattresses to stay comfortable and pain-free.

 So this is something to consider if your back has had a similar reaction to sleeping on memory foam in the past.

-However don't let that put you off otherwise as I'm in the big minority here.
+However, don't let that put you off otherwise, as I'm in the big minority here.

-In fact most people with back pain that try the Simba give it glowing reviews.
+As most people with back pain that try the Simba give it glowing reviews.

 Some Other Cool Features